 - Being excellent at writing code is not enough

-- Soft skills for developers are the game changers
+- Soft skills for a software developer are the game changers

 - Embrace soft skills – this article helps you recognize them